 Classes are in French but you can request a class in English.
 Arrange a great experience at Guerlain.

-3. Plan a romantic surprise picnic with a view of the Eiffel Tower
+3. Plan a romantic surprise picnic with a view of the

-Whether you want to plan a surprise proposal, surprise birthday or just a surprise, take advantage of the outdoors by planning a surprise picnic with a view of the Eiffel tower or at one of the countless other romantic spots in Paris.
+Whether you want to plan a surprise proposal, surprise birthday or just a surprise, take advantage of the outdoors by planning a surprise picnic with a view of the

 Chef Justin Kent, the owner of ZIA and PICNICS IN PARIS is an American-French from Colorado.
 He and his team will provide you with everything you need to enjoy an intimate Parisian picnic including cutlery, glassware, dishware, cheese, charcuterie, salad or sandwich or quiche, dessert, a baguette, water, wine or champagne and of course a checkered blanket “c’est obligatoire”.